 Nevertheless these easy to measure metrics might shed some light on the current state in a software R&D team.
 More interestingly, once measured, one can think of ways how to improve them and see what the effects would be.

 Do you have questions about this article or just want to discuss the topic?
 We are currently developing an R&D Benchmark which includes besides the herein mentioned also few other metrics.
-If you have any questions about the article or just want to discuss the topic, do not hesitate to contact us at or simply use our contact form.
+Do not hesitate to contact us at

 — — —

 We put a lot of effort in the content creation in our blog.
 Multiple information sources are used, we do our own analysis and always double check what we have written down.
 However, it is still possible that factual or other mistakes occur.
 If you choose to use what is written on our blog in your own business or personal activities, you do so at your own risk.
 Be aware that Perelik Soft Ltd. is not liable for any direct or indirect damages you may suffer regarding the use of the content of our blog.